imvibbin/bootcamp-practicas/README.md

 # BOOTCAMP REPOSITORY
-Check out some of the projects / exercises that a will be doing here:
+Check out some of the projects / exercises that I'm doing here:

-***Located on C/ d'en Llástics, 2 | Organized by Fundació Esplai***
+***Located in C/ d'en Llástics, 2 | Organized by Fundació Esplai***